YeeHawCordinator2/VTALVN-soen341projectF2023/README.md

 ### installation instruction
 ***
-1- Install NodeJS and NPM following these [steps](https://radixweb.com/blog/installing-npm-and-nodejs-on-windows-and-mac) 2- clone the repositery on github by downloading the zip file or using the link 3- Navigate to inside the project folder on terminal and fine package.json file 4- Do "npm install" to install all the project dependencies 5- run "node main.js" in main.js direcxtory to get the localhost running.
+1- Install NodeJS and NPM following these [steps](https://radixweb.com/blog/installing-npm-and-nodejs-on-windows-and-mac) <br>
+2- clone the repositery on github by downloading the zip file or using the link <br>
+3- Navigate to inside the project folder on terminal and fine package.json file <br>
+4- Do "npm install" to install all the project dependencies <br>
+5- run "node main.js" in main.js direcxtory to get the localhost running. <br>